ne0rrmatrix/NerdNewsNavigator2/README.md

 3. Full screen has to be toggled in Options.
 You need to restart application for changes to be active.

 ## TODO
-1. Implement always on screen only on video playback.
-Disable otherwise.
-2. Full screen option on android and windows.
+1. Full screen option on android and windows.
-3. Work on better UI implementation.
+2. Work on better UI implementation.
+3. Add syncing between devices to track playback.
+Currently it is by individual device and has no awareness of other devices or platforms.
+4. Fix startup behavior so that it does not appear to freeze on first start.
+Fix freeze when resetting data.
+5. Release on Google play store.
+6. Release on Apple store
+7. Respond to feedback
+8. Optimize UI from feedback
+9. Add the ability to download podcasts and select options like, download all, download most recent.
+10. Create list of most recent list of episodes from favorite podcasts.
+11. Create list of favorites that users can create.

 ## Suggestions/Bugs?
 If you see any bugs or have any suggestions please open an issue and/or contact ne0rmatrix in Club twit discord.